The Washington Nationals aren't conceding Bryce Harper to free agency just yet.

-Corbin's deal reportedly is for six years and $140 million, per Mark Feinsand of MLB.com, pairing Corbin with Max Scherzer and Stephen Strasburg to give the Nationals a fearsome big three in their rotation.
+Corbin's deal reportedly is for six years and $140 million, per Mark Feinsand of MLB.com, pairing him with Max Scherzer and Stephen Strasburg to give the Nationals a fearsome Big Three in their rotation.

 Corbin's signing doesn't preclude Harper's return, but it almost certainly makes it less likely for a number of factors, as Nightengale outlined:

 Whether Harper is worth such an enormous potential contract remains to be seen.
 But as one high-ranking executive told B/R's Scott Miller, Harper possesses tantalizing talent, even if he perhaps hasn't yet become a once-in-a-generation player:

 "It's kind of like when a prospect is at A-ball, he's a can't-miss guy, right?
 Then he goes to Double-A, and as you move up the line, flaws get exposed.
 It's kind of my sense of what happened a little bit with Harper.
 We're not really in that mix.
 He's still an unbelievable player at an age when players really don't come available.
 Does he have some flaws?
 Yes, he does.

 "That's, one, to be expected, and, when you compare everyone to Mike Trout, everyone looks bad in comparison.
 But he's still a hell of a player."